alovajs/alovajs.github.io/docs/tutorial/02-getting-started/14-download-upload-progress.md

 ## Download progress

-First set `enableDownload` to `true`, which means that the download progress is enabled, and then receive the `downloading` responsive state in the three use hooks `useRequest`, `useWatcher`, and `useFetcher`, which will be continuously updated during the download process. this state.
+### Use the progress state

+`useRequest/useWatcher/useFetcher` provides the `downloading` state, which can be used directly in the view.
+For performance reasons, there is no progress information in `downloading` by default.
+You need to set `enableDownload` of method instance to `true`, which will continuously update the `downloading` state during the download process.

 <Tabs groupId="framework">
 <TabItem label="vue" value="1">